 Sign up for an hourly gig

 Yes, it is possible to work for an hour and then get paid.
 Using a site like ShiftGigs, you can take a look at jobs in your area that are needed and sign up for them.
-The jobs show the pay rate, place, and allotted amount of time that is needed, so you can accept jobs or decide they aren’t for you.
-If you’re trying to save money, avoid these 11 mistakes.
+The jobs show the pay rate, place, and the allotted amount of time that is needed, so you can accept jobs or decide they aren’t for you.
+To hold on to that hard-earned cash, avoid these 11 mistakes to save money.